 Owing to SEVP restrictions, students in this program are not yet I-20 eligible; therefore, we are unable to accept applications from non-U.S. citizens for the inaugural fall 2017 class.
-International students who want to apply to this program should check this page for updates posted throughout the coming year.
+Beginning in fall 2018, international students who want to apply to this program will be eligible.

 The program is tailored to practicing designers seeking to enhance their digital skills and leadership potential as well as professionals with relevant design experience who want to enter the field.
 It encompasses the full product development cycle in communication design — from idea conception to prototyping to feedback-based refinements — and familiarizes you with business strategy.

 In this one-year, 30-credit curriculum, you develop creative problem-solving strategies to relay and translate messages, information, and ideas.
 Your full-time course of study is built on four components: instruction in advanced core design competencies, practices and methods courses, external partnerships, and the core studio sequence.
 Parsons faculty — skilled at bringing together design thinking, aesthetics, and technology—guide you to explore innovative composition and visualization methods, interaction design, typography, and industry best practices.